-This freshman course helps students develop the fundamental intellectual and learning tools to succeed academically in Wellington's diverse and challenging curriculum.
-Students explore and evaluate their skills related to executive functioning, and make reasoned and researched goals for their future.
-Combined with a robust advisory program that focuses on each student's social-emotional well-being, this course kickstarts a student's high school career.
+This freshman course helps students develop the fundamental intellectual and learning tools to perform at their peak academically in Wellington's diverse and challenging curriculum.
+Students explore and evaluate their skills related to executive functioning and make reasoned and researched goals for their future.
+Combined with a robust advisory program that focuses on each student's social-emotional wellness, this course provides students with support as they make the leap into the upper school.